Mae-Shahvirdi/WSDA-Music-Company/README.md

-# WSDA Music Company: Financial Discrepancy Analysis and Sales Insights
+# WSDA Music Company: Financial Discrepancy

 # Introduction:
 The WSDA Music company wants to make a sale plan and needs data-driven insights to make informed decisions.